 - Offer a networking virtual event where new members can quickly connect with each other and existing members.

 You’ll still be engaging with new members during this time, but it’s a great point to ask for their feedback.
 Ask about their experience so far.
 Find out what they’ve found most useful and what could make their experience even better.
 Be sure to use their feedback to adjust new member activities for the future, and let them know what changes you’ve made based on their input.

 TIP: Use survey functionality included in YourMembership association management software to easily build and send targeted surveys and collect feedback.

 Find out more about how to make new members feel welcome and appreciated in a virtual environment.
-Watch the on-demand webinar: The Naughty and Nice Checklist: A Successful New Member Digital Onboarding Strategy.
+Explore how to take it a step further with: Five tips to engage volunteers through your online community.

 By Kyela Bishop, YourMembership Marketing Coordinator, Community Brands